 Overview for Voice-enabling Your App and Content (Fire TV)

 With the release of Fire TV Cube, and the ability to link Echo devices to Fire TV, customers can interact with their TVs in a hands-free way (an interaction referred to as "far-field control").
 They can ask Alexa to play content, search for content, control playback, and change channels on their Fire TV using voice.
-They can also interact with content and control playback in a similar hands-free way.
-Or using the Alexa Voice Remote, customers can interact with their TV by pressing down the voice button.
+Even without Fire TV Cube or a paired Echo, customers can press the microphone button on the Alexa Voice Remote to say voice commands to Fire TV (this is referred to as "near-field" control).

 To support voice interactions on Fire TV, it's becoming increasingly important that you voice-enable your apps.
 There are several techniques for voice-enabling your app: Video Skills Kit, Media Session API, and In-App Voice Scrolling and Selection.